 Finally, regarding “Academic blogging,” I’ve read several excellent articles on the benefits of honing this skill.
 Below are a few of my favorites:

 Katherine Moos wrote a great post for Chronicle Vitae about the benefits of making blogging a regular practice: “How I learned to Stop Worrying and Love the Blog.”
-I especially love her points that blogging is a great way to learn to write accessibly and to engage with a broader audience.
-As she goes on to say, this audience is often international in scope, thus providing the opportunity to connect with academics and researchers all around the world (without having to apply for funding and travel to conferences).
+I especially agree with her perception of blogging as a great way to learn to write accessibly and engage with a broader audience.
+As she explains, this audience is often international in scope, thus providing opportunities to connect with academics and researchers all around the world (without having to apply for funding for travel or conferences).

-Recently Rachel Hope Cleves, a history professor at the University of Victoria, has echoed Moos’ sentiment on writing for a broader audience in her post, “Is Blogging Scholarship?”
-Prof. Cleaves discusses finding her voice for her second book, as well as the way in which blogging helps her write to entertain others and to amuse herself, something we cannot always claim is the case with traditional academic writing!
-The Not So Innocents Abroad is Cleves’ excellent personal and professional blog featuring her “historical ramblings on sex, food, and other bodily pleasures, in Paris, Capri, and Beyond.”
+Rachel Hope Cleves, a history professor at the University of Victoria, has echoed Moos’ sentiment on writing for a broader audience in “Is Blogging Scholarship?”
+Prof. Cleaves discusses finding her voice for her second book, as well as the way in which blogging helps her write to entertain others and to amuse herself, something we cannot always claim through traditional academic writing!
+The Not So Innocents Abroad is Cleves’ fascinating personal and professional blog featuring her “historical ramblings on sex, food, and other bodily pleasures, in Paris, Capri, and Beyond.”

 Megan Kate Nelson at Historista detailed “4 Reasons Blogs are Great for Academia“.
-Her list included writing experimentation, bringing a sense of humor and personality to your writing, creating a community, and engaging in real time (not “academic” time) feedback and conversations.
-Even this short NPR article is spot on: blogging can make us more articulate, more clear communicators, which just might make us smarter.
+Her list included experimentation, bringing a sense of humor and personality to your writing, creating community, and engaging in real time (not “academic” time) feedback and conversations.
+Even this short NPR article is spot on: blogging can make us more articulate, clearer communicators, which just might make us smarter.